Sake + Starfruit “Caipirinha” Cocktail

 I have blogged about making a sake cocktail before.
-New to the sake world, I am enjoying it’s versatility and flavorful notes.
-This lovely cocktail is based on the National drink in Brazil called a Caipirnha cocktail traditionally made with cachaça ( also known as aguardente, pinga, caninha), which is a distilled spirit, made from fermented sugarcane juice, known as the Brazilian version of rum.
+New to the sake world, I am enjoying its versatility and flavorful notes.
+This lovely cocktail is based on the National drink in Brazil called a Caipirinha cocktail traditionally made with cachaça ( also known as aguardiente, pinga, caninha), which is a distilled spirit, made from fermented sugarcane juice, known as the Brazilian version of rum.

-The standard Caipirnha recipe is incredibly simple, requiring only three ingredients: lime, sugar and cachaça.
+The standard Caipirinha recipe is incredibly simple, requiring only three ingredients: lime, sugar, and cachaça.
 If you’ve never tried one, you should.
-Made in a similar way of a mojito, it’s a refreshing drink for warmer months such as Spring.
+Made in a similar way to a mojito, it’s a refreshing drink for warmer months such as Spring.
 This is a lighter, more modern twist on a Caipirinha.
-I use sake instead of rum and the combination of Meyer lemon and starfruit for a citrus punch.
-I may be biased, but it’s winner.
+I use sake instead of rum and a combination of Meyer lemon and starfruit for a citrus punch.
+I may be biased, but it’s a winner.